LauanGuermandi/LauanGuermandi/README.md

 My name is Lauan and I'm Software Architect.

- - 💙 In love with DotNET
+ - 💙 In love with .NET 6
  - 🌱 Currently learning Microservices and Hexagonal Architecture
  - 😄 Software Architect and Fullstack Developer
  - 💘 DevOps enthusiast